GBU-53/B StormBreaker

-The GBU-53/B StormBreaker, previously known as the Small Diameter Bomb II, is an American air-launched, precision-guided glide bomb.
+The GBU-53/B StormBreaker, previously known as the Small Diameter Bomb II (SDB-II), is an American air-launched, precision-guided glide bomb.

 Development was started in 2006 for a 250 lb class bomb that can identify and strike mobile targets from standoff distances in all weather conditions.
 It is integrated on the F-15E Strike Eagle in 2020 and F/A-18 Super Hornet and will be integrated into the F-35 Lightning fighter.
 Its first flight was announced on May 1, 2009.
 A contract to start low rate initial production was awarded to Raytheon in June 2015.

 The bomb is developed and manufactured by Raytheon.
 A Boeing/Lockheed Martin team attempted to develop it but lost in a U.S. Air Force competition.
 Boeing won the original competition but the project was on hold for several years due to a corruption scandal involving Darleen Druyun.
 The competition was reopened in September 2005.